 +33 01 42 78 11 96

-Creative French fare served tapas style is the best way to describe Inaki Aiziparte’s casual wine bar.
+Creative French food served tapas style is the best way to describe Inaki Aiziparte’s casual wine bar.
 Everything is packed full of flavor from Iberico pork tartare to “fish and chips” served with whisper thin, vinegary potatoes and lightly battered fish with a dab of lemony tartar sauce.
 The lemon tart is a must for dessert.

 131 Avenue Parmentier